fox-techniques/irene-sankey/README.md

 ## Quick Start

-Here’s a quick example to create a simple Sankey diagram with **Irene-Sankey**.
+Here’s a quick example to create a simple Sankey diagram with **IRENE-Sankey**.

 ```python
 import pandas as pd